Turner’s House, Twickenham

 It remained in their care until Harold died in 2010, when it was bequeathed to the Turner’s House Trust.

-The aim was to turn the lodge into a monument to Turner, which was helped using a ยฃ1.4 million grant from the National Lottery Heritage Fund, along with other funds raised by the Friends of Turner’s House (of which you can become a member).
+The aim was to turn the lodge into a monument to Turner, supported by a £1.4 million grant from the National Lottery Heritage Fund, along with other funds raised by the Friends of Turner’s House (of which you can become a member).

-Today, the lodge is as much of a celebration of Turner as an architect as it is of being a painter.
+Today, the lodge is as much a celebration of Turner the architect as of Turner the painter.

-It’s an incredibly pleasant place to visit, not only because it’s interesting, but it’s also off the beaten tourist path, in a quiet and peaceful part of London.
+It’s an incredibly pleasant place to visit, not only because it’s interesting but also because it’s off the beaten tourist path in a quiet, peaceful part of London.

 If you are looking for other things to do in the area, Ham House and Petersham Nurseries are not far away, just on the other side of the River Thames.